Okoboji Community School District

 Okoboji Community School District (OCSD) is a rural public school district headquartered in Milford, Iowa.
-It operates Okoboji Elementary School (Milford), Okoboji Middle School (Arnolds Park), and Okoboji High School (Milford).
+It operates Okoboji Elementary School (Milford), Okoboji Middle School (Milford), and Okoboji High School (Milford).

 The logo of the district is the pioneer and is used to show the district giving direction to its pupils.

 The district is mostly in Dickinson County with a portion in Clay County.
 It serves Milford, Arnolds Park, most of Fostoria, most of Okoboji, Wahpeton, and West Okoboji.

 History

 The district was established on July 1, 1988, by the merger of the Arnolds Park and Milford school districts.

 In 2018, the district proposed a $25 million bond for rebuilding its middle school facility.